minter/rod_the_bot/README.md

 The NHL Stats API returns all times in UTC.
 This setting is used to convert those times to your local time zone.
 The time zone must be specified in the Rails-style format like `America/New_York`, not `EDT` or other formats.
 You can find a list of valid time zone names [here](https://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html).

+Common time zones:
+* Eastern Time: `America/New_York`
+* Central Time: `America/Chicago`
+* Mountain Time: `America/Denver`
+* Pacific Time: `America/Los_Angeles`
+* Arizona Time: `America/Phoenix`

 ### BLUESKY_USERNAME and BLUESKY_APP_PASSWORD

 These are the credentials for the Bluesky account that you want to post to.
 You can find your app password in the [Bluesky settings](https://bsky.social/settings/apps).
 Note that when you create an app password, you will only be shown the password once.
 If you lose it, you will need to create a new one.

 ### BLUESKY_URL

 This is the URL of the Bluesky instance that you want to post to.
-The default is the main Bluesky instance at https://bsky.social.
+The recommended value is the main Bluesky instance at https://bsky.social.
 If you are running your own instance, you can use that URL instead.

 ### BLUESKY_ENABLED